infotechaaron/ActiveDirectoryLab/README.md

         If you’re good to go, click Finish

-    7. Shortly you should see the new Windows1-Nessus VM in VirtualBox:
+    7. Shortly you should see the new Windows10 virtual machine in VirtualBox:
                   <p align="center">
     <br/>
     <img src="https://i.imgur.com/jqZ6rb5.png" height="70%" width="70%" alt="Microsoft Azure Virtual Machine"/>